temporalio/documentation/README.md

 ### How to create a new guide configuration

-Guide configurations live in `assembly/guide-configs`.
+Guide configurations are stored in `assembly/guide-configs`.

 They are more or less organized to reflect the intended output in the `docs` directory, however this is purely for file management purposes and does not affect where the guide output is written to.